 These are the standard conveyancing procedures in Thailand.
 This procedure has to be observed when purchasing a property in Thailand.
 This to verify the authenticity of the seller/owner of the property.
 If he is indeed a reliable or trusted guy as he claims to be.
 You wouldn’t want to be embroiled in a legal battle later on as the property you purchased.
 Which could very well be owned by another person or that the seller ran away with your deposit.
 Corollary to this, a Title Search on the property should be conducted to verify the Title Deed.
 Also to check for any encumbrances over the property.

 Various liens such as back taxes and other rules and regulations have to be taken into consideration before a decision is made.
 The title deed has to be checked prior to the attestation of the Sale and Purchase Agreement or any payment made.
 Fake Title Deeds proliferate in the market so the necessity to verify with the Land Office the title deed of the property to be purchased.
 This is why the title deed search is so important.
 These would all be part of the standard conveyancing procedures in Thailand.
+See how to buy an apartment in Thailand on this website.

-It is advised that you contact a reputable lawyer specializing in Thai property laws to assist you with the procedure especially when it comes to interpreting contracts.
+It is advised that you contact reputable Bangkok property lawyers specializing in Thai property laws to assist you with the procedure especially when it comes to interpreting contracts.
 Our lawyer will be able to explain to you the terms and conditions specified in the Sale and Purchase Agreement.
 Since, most of the times, all these fancy legal terms are very confusing and really hard to understand.
 As a norm, the seller usually is the party who drafts the Agreement.
 It is therefore expected that they would draft the agreement that serves their benefits.

 Consulting our lawyer for a legal opinion would be a big help.
 This so that you know all the implications and impacts of the terms and conditions of the Agreement.
 Once it has been attested, and in most cases the lawyer would represent their client, which herein is the purchaser, in the negotiation with the seller if they feel that their client has been taken advantage of, and most likely, with an anticipation of reaching a mutual benefit for both parties.